linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 ## 3.3 Pre-Norm Transformer Block

-In the original Transformer paper, the model uses a residual connection around each of the two sub-layers, followed by layer normalization.
-This architecture is commonly known as the “post-norm” Transformer, since layer normalization is applied to the sublayer output.
-However, a variety of work has found that moving layer normalization from the output of each sub-layer to the input of each sub-layer (with an additional layer normalization after the final Transformer block) improves Transformer training stability — see Figure at the beginning of section 3 for a visual representation of this “pre-norm” Transformer block.
-The output of each Transformer block sub-layer is then added to the sub-layer input via the residual connection.
-An intuition for pre-norm is that there is a clean “residual stream” without any normalization going from the input embeddings to the final output of the Transformer, which is purported to improve gradient flow.
-This pre-norm Transformer is now the standard used in language models today (e.g., GPT-3, LLaMA, PaLM, etc.), so we will implement this variant.
-We will walk through each of the components of a pre-norm Transformer block, implementing them in sequence.
+The original Transformer paper employed residual connections around each sub-layer, followed by layer normalization—a design known as the “post-norm” Transformer.
+Subsequent research, however, has shown that moving layer normalization to the input of each sub-layer (along with a final normalization after the last block) enhances training stability.
+This “pre-norm” variant is illustrated in the Figure at the start of Section 3.
+In this architecture, the output of each sub-layer is added to its input via a residual connection.
+Pre-norm maintains a clearer “residual stream” from the input embeddings to the final output, which is thought to improve gradient flow.
+Due to these benefits, pre-norm has become the standard in modern language models (e.g., GPT-3, LLaMA, PaLM).
+In this assignment, you will implement this pre-norm variant.
+We now detail each component of the pre-norm Transformer block.

 ### 3.3.1 Root Mean Square Layer Normalization

-The original Transformer implementation of [Vaswani et al., 2017] uses layer normalization [Ba et al., 2016] to normalize activations.
-Following [Touvron et al., 2023], we will use root mean square layer normalization (RMSNorm; [Zhang and Sennrich, 2019, equation 4]) for layer normalization.
+The original Transformer implementation of [[Attention Is All You Need]](https://arxiv.org/abs/1706.03762) uses layer normalization [[Layer Normalization]](https://arxiv.org/abs/1607.06450) to normalize activations.
+Following [[ LLaMA: Open and Efficient Foundation Language Models]](https://arxiv.org/abs/2302.13971), we will use root mean square layer normalization [[Root Mean Square Layer Normalization]](https://arxiv.org/abs/1910.07467) for layer normalization.

 Given a vector $ a \in \mathbb{R}^{d_{\text{model}}} $ of activations, RMSNorm will rescale each activation $ a_i $ as follows:

 $$
-\text{RMSNorm}(a_i) = \frac{a_i}{\text{RMS}(a)} g_i
+\text{RMSNorm}(a_i) = \frac{a_i}{\text{RMS}(a)} g_i,
 $$

 where

 $$
 \text{RMS}(a) = \sqrt{\frac{1}{d_{\text{model}}} \sum_{i=1}^{d_{\text{model}}} a_i^2 + \varepsilon}.
 $$

-Here, $$ g_i $$ is a learnable *gain* parameter (there are `d_model` such parameters total), and $$\varepsilon $$ is a hyperparameter that is often fixed at $$ 1 \times 10^{-5} $$.
+Here, $ g_i $ is a learnable *gain* parameter (there are `d_model` such parameters total), and $ \varepsilon $ is a hyperparameter that is often fixed at $ 1 \times 10^{-5} $.

 You should upcast your input to `torch.float32` to prevent overflow when you square the input.
 Overall, your `forward` method should look like: